On the Sylvester program and Cayley algorithm for vector partition reduction: Introduction

 In Section \ref{Multi} we extend the reduction algorithm to $l$-tuple (for arbitrary $l \ge 2$) vector partition defined by a $l \times m$ nonnegative generator matrix ${\bf D}$ made of $m$ columns ${\bf c}_i$.
 The first step of the algorithm discussed in Section \ref{MultiPFE} is the partial fraction expansion of the generating function (\ref{WvectGF}) into $m$ terms corresponding to elimination of each of $m$ unknowns.
 The contribution of a column is computed in Section \ref{MultiEval} and it is either a single partition for P-columns (Section \ref{Multicompact}) or a superposition of such partitions (Section \ref{Multiext}) for NP-column.
-When the last element of a column is zero both the original Cayley method and its generalization cannot be applied directly so that this case requires a special treatment.
+When the last element of a column is zero ({\it LZ-column}) both the original Cayley method and its generalization cannot be applied directly so that this case requires a special treatment.
 In Section \ref{ZeroMulti} we prove that the contribution of such a column to the vector partition is {\it zero}.

-The case of collinear columns of the generator matrix ${\bf D}$ is addressed in Section \ref{Collinear} where we show that the vector partition reduces to a convolution of scalar partitions.
+The case of collinear columns ({\it C-columns}) of the generator matrix ${\bf D}$ is first addressed in Section \ref{Convolution} where we show that the vector partition reduces to a convolution of scalar partitions.
+An alternative approach of dealing with the C- and NP-columns was suggested by Sylvester \cite{SylvLectures1859}, namely, to enlarge the system ${\bf s} = {\bf D} \cdot {\bf x}$ to eliminate these columns and then use the variable elimination procedure of partition reduction.
+The application of this method is discussed in Section \ref{Extension}.
 Additional details of the iterative reduction procedure are discussed in Section \ref{Muirhead} while the concluding remarks are presented in Section \ref{Discuss}.